UniBreakfast/rnd/README.md

 ### Example group 5 - Object property names:

   This one is good to randomly choose one of the multitude of string values with probability weights.
-So in order to do that you need and object like that
+So in order to do that you need an object like that

   ```js
     > statuses = {"never married": 26, married: 58, divorced: 10, widowed: 6}